-Tip: You can change the placement display mode immediately using the input options or later using

-Modify Placement Display Mode.
+Tip: You can change the placement display mode immediately using the input options or later using Modify Placement Display Mode.

-12 In the parameter area of the Place Bar Shape palette, select the Same concrete covers option and enter 0.03 for the Concrete cover.
-If necessary, set the angle of rotation to 0 and the spacing to 0.10.
+9 Go to the parameter area of the Place Bar Shape palette, select the Same concrete covers option and enter 0.03 for the Concrete cover.
+Change the spacing to 0.10.
 You can leave the other settings as they are.

-13 Press ESC twice to quit the tool and to start the Dimension Line, Label tool.
+- 10 Press ESC twice to quit the tool and to start the Dimension Line, Label tool. - 11 Press ESC twice to skip labeling the model and to quit the tool.